Abreto/mysecrets/README.md

 #### Advanced

 Just an example.
-If all your origin files are saved as `*.raw`, you can run
+If all your original files are saved as `*.raw`, you can run

 	$ ./encrypt `ls *.raw`